-CORAL: Coding, Ocean Research and Active Learning
+CORAL: Children engaged in Ocean Research and Active Learning

 the coral project